A regularity result for shortest generalized billiard trajectories in convex bodies in $\mathbb{R}^n$: Properties of closed billiard trajectories

-The proof of Proposition \ref{Prop:System} shows even more: A closed polygonal line with vertices $p_1,...,p_m$ on $\partial T$ is a closed billiard trajectory in $T$ with $H_1,...,H_m$ the $T$-supporting hyperplanes which are associated to the billiard reflection rule if and only if there are vectors $n_1,...,n_m\in S^{n-1}$ such that \beqq \eeqq is fulfilled for all $j\in\{1,...,m\}$ where we denoted the outer unit normal vectors at $H_1,...,H_m$ by $n_{H_1},...,n_{H_m}$.
+The proof of Proposition \ref{Prop:System} shows even more: A closed polygonal curve with vertices $p_1,...,p_m$ on $\partial T$ is a closed billiard trajectory on $T$ with $H_1,...,H_m$ as $T$-supporting hyperplanes that are associated to the billiard reflection rule if and only if there are vectors $n_1,...,n_m\in S^{n-1}$ such that \beqq \eeqq is satisfied for all $j\in\{1,...,m\}$, where we denoted the outer unit normal vectors at $H_1,...,H_m$ by $n_{H_1},...,n_{H_m}$.

-The following rather obvious Proposition is needed within the proof of Theorem \ref{Thm:RegularityResult1}.
+The following rather obvious proposition is needed within the proof of Theorem \ref{Thm:RegularityResult1}.
 It follows immediately from within the proof of Proposition \ref{Prop:System}.

-\bprop Let $T\subset\R^n$ be a billiard table and $p=(p_1,...,p_m)$ a closed billiard trajectory in $T$.
-Then for every $j\in\{1,...,m\}$ there is only one $T$-supporting hyperplane through $p_j$ for which the billiard reflection rule in $p_j$ is fulfilled. \eprop
+\bprop Let $T\subset\R^n$ be a billiard table and $p=(p_1,...,p_m)$ a closed billiard trajectory on $T$.
+Then, for every $j\in\{1,...,m\}$ there is only one $T$-supporting hyperplane through $p_j$ for which the billiard reflection rule in $p_j$ is satisfied. \eprop